 You can also use a flexible, heat resistant diffusion paper called Cinegel which is used in the cinema world quite a bit.
 You can attached it to any cubical frame you can make:Cinegel Tough White Sheet of Light Diffusing Material

-The most popular users of small light boxes are ebay sellers.
+The most popular users of small light boxes are eBay sellers.
 Light boxes are the easiest way to photography a whole bunch of small products in an attractive way without spending a lot of time doing it.
 There are also a bazillion other ways to get light onto your macro photography subjects.

 One of the best features of buying a macro lighting kit is that they come with the lights included.
 Below are some links on amazon showing you different lighting setups to consider:

 Shoot more macro photos.
-Shoot better macro photos.
+Stay inspired.